Skip to content

 The Improvement Loop

-The automated improvement process follows a simple feedback loop:
+The automated improvement process follows a feedback loop with optional validation:

 flowchart TD